Yemmite343/Palmoria-Generic-Gender-Analysis/README.md

 ## Note

-This dashboard is based on **fictional HR data** and was developed for demonstration, training, or case study purposes only.
+This dataset is based on **Digital Skill Africa (The Incubator Hub) case study** and was developed for demonstration, training, or case study purposes only.

 ---